paxdotdev/docs/src/intro-authors-and-contributors.md

 Help write explanatory articles, demo videos, blog posts, anything that helps Pax become more accessible to more people.

 #### Design
 Pax needs a logo.
 Its website could be vastly improved.
 Collaboration with talented artists & designers would be very welcome!
-[Chat with zb on Discord](https://discord.gg/5zXsskAzRB) if you'd like to help with design.
+[Chat with zb on Discord](https://discord.gg/5zXsskAzRB) or [reach out by email](mailto:zack@pax-lang.org) if you'd like to help with design.